-You can’t transfer trophies from one account to another, but you should be able to sync ones you already have to a new account that you create.
-This may be particularly useful for players who have already earned some trophies but don’t have any presence on the PSN just yet.
+You can’t transfer trophies from one account to another, but you should be able to sync ones you already have to a new account you create.
+This may be particularly useful for players who have already earned some trophies but don’t have any presence on the PSN yet.

 This way, you are starting fresh on the network, but some of the accomplishments you’ve already done in certain games will follow your new ID and profile online.